What is Ascites?

 If you experience persistent abdominal swelling, weight gain, or any other ascites-related symptoms, it is essential to consult a gastroenterologist. promptly.
 Regular monitoring is crucial if you have a known underlying condition like liver disease or heart failure to detect ascites early and manage it effectively.

-How can I control ascites?
+How can I control Ascites?

 - Monitor your weight: Weigh yourself daily and contact your healthcare provider if you notice a sudden weight gain of more than 10 pounds or a consistent weight gain of more than two pounds per day for three consecutive days.
 Regular weight checks can help detect fluid retention early.